 - Hire to fit the company culture

 Again, you can read the details in article.
-Creating a skills list is easy enough.
-It’s these 3 things that get left out in bad hires.
+Creating a skills list is easy enough, but when you leave these 3 things out you get bad hires.
 So, make sure you address them as part of your succession plan.

 A succession plan hire is not something that gets done a lot in most small businesses.
 In fact, it may only be done once!
 So, I always recommend that you seek outside advice.

 It doesn’t have to be some to build the succession plan.
 You may just need someone to audit your work or the work of your team.
-This is a good use of an executive management consultant.
+This is a good use of a business coach to get you heading in the right direction.

 So there you have it.
 The 8 things you should not miss when creating your succession plan.
-Have you addressed these things?
-If not, is your succession plan stalled?
+Have you addressed these things, or is your succession plan stalled?
 This may be why.
 Share things that have caused you challenges in finding your successor!